opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 - simple virtual machine resource scheduling on multiple nodes

 OPNFV mainly supports OpenStack as the VIM up to the Danube release.
-The VNFs used in the CVP program, and features in scope for the program which are considered to be basic to all VNFs, require commercial OpenStack distributions to support a common basic level of cloud capabilities, and to be compliant to a common specification for these capabilities.
+The VNFs used in the OVP program, and features in scope for the program which are considered to be basic to all VNFs, require commercial OpenStack distributions to support a common basic level of cloud capabilities, and to be compliant to a common specification for these capabilities.
 This requirement significantly overlaps with OpenStack community's Interop working group's goals, but they are not identical.
-The CVP runs the OpenStack Refstack-Compute test cases to verify compliance to the basic common API requirements of cloud management functions and VNF (as a VM) management for OPNFV.
+The OVP runs the OpenStack Refstack-Compute test cases to verify compliance to the basic common API requirements of cloud management functions and VNF (as a VM) management for OPNFV.
 Additional NFV specific requirements are added in network data path validation,